brimdata/zui/TROUBLESHOOTING.md

 directly to a public GitHub Issue.
 If you can crop, blur, or otherwise modify the information before attaching, please do.
-If you feel you could share such information only privately, please notify us on [public Slack](https://join.slack.com/t/brimsec/shared_invite/zt-cy34xoxg-hZiTKUT~1KdGjlaBIuUUdg) and we can arrange to receive it from you in a private 1-on-1 chat, or email us at support@brimsecurity.com.
+If you feel you could share such information only privately, please notify us on [public Slack](https://join.slack.com/t/brimsec/shared_invite/zt-cy34xoxg-hZiTKUT~1KdGjlaBIuUUdg) and we can arrange to receive it from you in a private 1-on-1 chat.

 ## Screenshots/Videos